Replicas of the Statue of Liberty: India

 A small replica can be found in Vardhaman Fantasy, an amusement park in Mira Road, Mumbai along with six other wonders of the world.

 The 7 wonders of the world are made in Eco Park, Kolkata, West Bengal.

 Another small replica can be found in Seven Wonders Park, a park in Kotri, Kota, Rajasthan along with six other wonders of the world.

+United Arab Emirates

+A large replica can be found in Global Village Park in Dubai.

 Malaysia

 A large replica can be found in Genting Highlands in the state of Pahang.

 Singapore

 A small replica can be found in Haw Par Villa, a theme park.

 China

 Guangzhou

 Siting on top of the memorial tomb of "72 Martyrs of Huanghuagang" (see Huanghuagang Uprising).
 The current one was re-built in 1981.

 Beijing

 During the Tiananmen Square protest of 1989, Chinese student demonstrators in Beijing built a 10 m (33 ft) image called the Goddess of Democracy, which sculptor Tsao Tsing-yuan said was intentionally "dissimilar" to the Statue of Liberty to avoid being "too openly pro-American."
 (See article for a list of replicas of that statue.)